New Coast Hotel Manila

 New Coast Hotel Manila is a hotel in Manila, Philippines.

 History

-New Coast Hotel Manila was formerly ran under the Hyatt hotel chain under the name Hyatt Regency Hotel & Casino Manila.
+The hotel began construction in the late 1990s, with a 1999 opening planned as a Sheraton Hotels property.
+The hotel eventually opened in September 2004 as the Hyatt Regency Hotel & Casino Manila, part of the Hyatt hotel chain.

 On January 1, 2015, New World Hotels took over the management of Hyatt Regency Manila and the hotel was rebranded as New World Manila Bay Hotel.
 In 2020, it adopted its current name, New Coast Hotel Manila.

 Accreditation

 As of 2019, the Department of Tourism accredits the hotel with a five-star rating under its National Accreditation Standards.